 A day in the life...

-Find out more about what to expect if you decide a career in paediatrics is for you with a series of real life case studies
+Find out more about what to expect from a career in paediatrics with a series of real life case studies

 A student's view of medical school

 What's it really like?

 'For the first few years my time was mostly spent in lectures, tutorials and practical sessions, including examining mock patients.
 I was usually in college from 9am until 4pm, Monday to Friday, except Wednesday afternoons for sports or any activities you wish.

 My free time was spent socialising, either in the student union, around the town or playing sport.
 In my last clinical year, a typical day would start at 8.30am with a ward round.
 They vary in length but hopefully you can have a cup of tea and some informal teaching around 11am.
 Lunchtimes are often spent at meetings, with the added bonus of a free lunch with the teaching!

 My afternoons are usually spent in theatres, in clinics or helping the junior doctors, who in return will teach you practical skills or help you perfect your examination technique.
 In the evenings I try to look up things I didn't understand during the day, and then catch up with my friends.'

 Year 6 medical student, studying at the Royal Free and University College, London

 The scope to make a difference